 Venice 3-Day Itinerary

-A compact first-time Venice city break based in one hotel, combining Piazza San Marco, St Mark’s Basilica, Riva degli Schiavoni, Murano, Burano, the Rialto area, Doge’s Palace, the Peggy Guggenheim Collection, and a final stroll along Zattere before departure.
-For a longer stay, see the Venice 4-day itinerary or expand into a wider route with the Italy 7-day itinerary.
+A compact first-time Venice city break, covering Piazza San Marco, St Mark’s Basilica, the Rialto area, and a gondola ride, with time to visit Murano and Burano and enjoy a final walk along Zattere before departure.
+For a longer stay, see the Venice 4-day itinerary, or expand your trip with the Italy 7-day itinerary.

 Route at a glance

-A short Venice route based in one hotel, beginning with an arrival walk through the San Marco area, then moving through Murano, Burano, and the Rialto side of the city, before finishing with Doge’s Palace, the Peggy Guggenheim Collection, and a farewell walk along Zattere.
+A short Venice route starting in the San Marco area, with time to explore Murano and Burano, walk around the Rialto side of the city, and finish with Doge’s Palace, the Guggenheim Collection, and a final stroll along Zattere.

 • San Marco & Riva degli SchiavoniDay 1